Main index | Section 7 | Options |

 LP64 | int type machine representation uses 4 bytes, while long and void * are 8 bytes. |

-Some machines support more that one FreeBSD ABI.
-Typically these are 64-bit machines, where the "native" LP64 execution environment is accompanied by the "legacy" ILP32 environment, which was historical 32-bit predecessor for 64-bit evolution.
+Some machines support more than one FreeBSD ABI.
+Typically these are 64-bit machines, where the "native" LP64 execution environment is accompanied by the "legacy" ILP32 environment, which was the historical 32-bit predecessor for 64-bit evolution.
 Examples are:

 LP64 | ILP32 counterpart |